podo-gec/podo-gec.github.io/publications.md

 **2021**

 10- Ferrari R, Gautier V & Silar P (2021) Lignin degradation by ascomycetes.
-In **Advances in Botanical Research** 99: In the press.
+In **Advances in Botanical Research** 99: 77-113.

 **2019**